huggingface/hub-docs/docs/hub/api.md

 The following endpoints help get information about models, datasets, Spaces, and metrics stored on the Hub.

 <Tip>
-When making API calls to retrieve information about repositories, the `createdAt` attribute indicates the time when the respective repository was created.
-It's important to note that there is a unique value, '2022-03-02T23:29:04.000Z,' assigned to all repositories that were created before we began storing creation dates.
+When making API calls to retrieve information about repositories, the <code>createdAt</code> attribute indicates the time when the respective repository was created.
+It's important to note that there is a unique value, <code>2022-03-02T23:29:04.000Z</code> assigned to all repositories that were created before we began storing creation dates.
 </Tip>

 ### GET /api/models